tmtsoftware/csw/docs/src/main/framework/describing-components.md

     * DoNotRegister : Do not register this component with the Location Service
     * RegisterOnly : Register this component with the Location Service
     * RegisterAndTrackServices : Register this component with the Location Service as well as track the components/services listed in the `connections` property
-* **initializeTimeout** (Optional) : An optional parameter that specifies the timeout time for the initialization phase of the component lifecycle (see).
-This is specified using a whole number and then units (e.g. "5 seconds"), where the units can be any of the common units for a duration (e.g. seconds, ms, minutes).
-The default is 10 seconds.
+* **initializeTimeout** (Optional) : An optional parameter that specifies the timeout time for the initialization phase of the component lifecycle (see
+@ref:[Component Handlers](../commons/handling-lifecycle.md)).
+This is specified using a whole number and then units (e.g. "5 seconds"), where the units